 Controlling your emotions under tremendous pressure can be difficult at the best of times.
 It’s even more difficult when your hopes are dashed and an overzealous media person sticks a microphone in your face and asks questions that sound like: “So, how does it feel to be a loser?”

-The pressure to perform, and then to explain why you didn’t maintain your personal best, is incredible.
-Yet most of these elite athletes will manage to act and speak with grace and dignity – instead of yanking the microphone out of the interviewer’s hand and throwing it into the crowd.
+The pressure to perform, and then explain why you didn’t maintain your personal best, is incredible.
+Yet, most of these elite athletes will manage to act and speak with grace and dignity – instead of yanking the microphone out of the interviewer’s hand and throwing it into the crowd.
 (This is better behaviour than what happens at political debates.)

 How can we all learn to maintain our dignity when we face tough situations or questions?

 Never underestimate the power of holding your tongue.
 You can always use silence to your advantage.
-When you’ve been asked something stupid, standing quietly and staring at questioner puts the pressure right back on them to justify their word choices.
+When you’ve been asked something stupid, standing quietly and staring at the questioner puts the pressure right back on them to justify their word choices.
 It’s important not to take responsibility for someone else’s lack of grace.